 The perfect omega-6 – omega-3 ration for a healthy body and skin is 3:1.
 This ration is ANTI-inflammatory.
 But on our Western diet, this ratio is more likely to be 15:1!
 When omega-6 overpower omega-3 by this much, your diet because super PRO-inflammatory.

-Vegetable oil isn’t the only food with omega-6 but it’s one of the worst because it’s everywhere.
-I mean, you don’t think that those pre-made meals or Starbucks sandwiches are made with the good kind of oil, do you?
+Vegetable oil isn’t the only food with omega-6, but it’s one of the worst because it’s everywhere.
+You don’t think that those pre-made meals or Starbucks sandwiches are made with the good kind of oil, do you?
 Even Wholefoods uses vegetable oils for the foods it sells at its delis and restaurants!

 I know you can’t avoid grabbing a sandwich on the way or keeping a pre-made meal in the freezer for those days when you really don’t have time to cook, but for the love of your skin, keep it at least out of your kitchen.
 Do not cook with it yourself.

 Use extra virgin olive oil for that.
 It’s by far the best type of oil.
-Not only it won’t cause inflammation but it’s loaded with antioxidants that fight it.
+Not only it won’t cause inflammation, it’s also loaded with antioxidants that fight it.
 Plus, it’s delicious.

 If you really feel like cheating, try macadamia nut oil or avocado oil.
 But keep those vegetable oils (yes, even canola!) out of your kitchen!
 Don’t make me say it again!